 Professor Stephani Hatch

-Professor Stephani Hatch combines her background in sociology and psychiatric epidemiology as a Professor at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
+Professor Stephani Hatch is one of the lead co-ordinators of HERON and combines her background in sociology and psychiatric epidemiology in the Department of Psychological Medicine at the Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London.
 Her research focuses on urban mental health and inequalities in health and health service use.
-She is the Principal Investigator (PI) for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and Co-PI for the Maudsley Biomedical Research Centre (BRC) South East London Community Health (SELCoH) study.
-Stephani is one of the lead co-ordinators of HERON.
+She is the Principal Investigator (PI) for the Tackling Inequalities and Discrimination Experiences in health Services (TIDES) Study, funded by the Wellcome Trust and Co-PI for the Maudsley Biomedical Research Centre (BRC) South East London Community Health (SELCoH) study and leads the HYPE (improving the Health of Young PeoplE) Project.
+Stephani is also a Co-Investigator for the ESRC funded Centre for Society and Mental Health, leading a programme focussed on Disadvantaged Communities and Mental Health.

 Dr Cerisse Gunasinghe

 Cerisse Gunasinghe is a postdoctoral researcher and Counselling Psychologist in the department of Psychological Medicine, IoPPN at King’s College London and is currently project co-ordinator for the HYPE (improving the Health of Young PeoplE) Project, a web-based recruitment, risk assessment, and resource platform for young adults (aged 16 and over) that will facilitate young people’s involvement in research and improve access to online and community-based social and health-related resources.
 As a research-practitioner, one of her many interests is how research has direct implications for clinical practice.
 Cerisse is the lead co-ordinator for UP&RUNNING, a beginners physical activity programme which aims to promote self-management and recovery among young people experiencing early signs or symptoms of poor health.